Vlad-Frolov/micro-blogger-web/user_stories.md

 Once a blog post has this state, the author must edit and submit for another review before an admin will republish.

+### Flash Notice styling
+Please style the flash notices to be more apparent.

 ### Categories